neuresthetics/neuresthetics/README.md

 This is where reasoning became **axiomatic, structured, and auditable**.

+These labs demonstrate how the formal operator extended into domain‑specific research programs.

 ### Applied Research Labs
 *Problem-specific evolutions of the core framework.*
 | Project | Domain | Application |